 - sport policy

 - client records/ethics

 There are no placements in year one, as the course focuses on skills training to equip students with the expertise necessary to undertake their first placement in year two.

 Read more about our teaching methods, including a sample first year timetable.

 Years two and three contain supervised clinical placements in a variety of sport, exercise, rehabilitation and health settings.
 You will also undertake a recognised Emergency Sports First Aid qualification.

-We pride ourselves on the flexible approach that we offer in year three, enabling you to select a course of study based on your interests, selecting two optional modules from each semester.
+We pride ourselves on the flexible approach that we offer in year three, allowing you to select a course of study based on your interests, selecting two optional modules from each semester.
 You will also undertake an exciting community-based module that you can develop in an approved area related to sport, exercise, health or wellbeing.
 This may be within a charity, school, occupational setting or other community project.

-Towards the end of the third year, students are given the opportunity to undertake a three week elective placement.
+During the third year, students are given the opportunity to undertake a three week elective placement.
 Find out more in the ‘International opportunities’ tab, below.